softsideoftech/content/pages/personality-parts.md

 <a name="footnote">_1: Footnote On Personality Parts_</a>

 I didn't just invent the concept of personality fragments.
-It's been around for decades and psychologists named the idea [Internal Family Systems](https://en.wikipedia.org/wiki/Internal_Family_Systems_Model).
+It's been around for decades and is known as [Internal Family Systems](https://en.wikipedia.org/wiki/Internal_Family_Systems_Model).
 I first learned about it from my coach, Steve March, who also pointed me to a great book on the topic called [Self Therapy](https://www.amazon.com/dp/0984392777).